rancher/cluster-api-addon-provider-fleet/docs/src/02_getting_started/02_configuration.md

 Fleet includes experimental features that can be enabled or disabled using feature gates in the `FleetAddonConfig` resource.
 These flags are configured under .spec.config.featureGates.

-To enable experimental features such as OCI storage support and `HelmApp` support, update the FleetAddonConfig as follows:
+To enable experimental features such as OCI storage support and `HelmOp` support, update the FleetAddonConfig as follows:

 ```yaml
 apiVersion: addons.cluster.x-k8s.io/v1alpha1